jfogarty/mmeddle/docs/DEVELOPERS.md

 ## Documentation

-Documentation is mostly generated from the source using jsdoc tags throughout the code.
+API Documentation is mostly generated from the source using jsdoc tags throughout the code.
 The task to build the docs is:

     gulp docs